kristianmandrup/world-flags/README.md

 You can use the [sprite generator](http://spritegen.website-performance.org/) to generate sprites for other icons sets and follow the pattern for this gem.

-You can also see the [pictos-icons](https://github.com/kristianmandrup/pictos-icons) gem for another example using this model.
+You can also see the [pictos-icons](https://github.com/kristianmandrup/pictos-icons)
+or [social_icons](https://github.com/kristianmandrup/social_icons) gems for other examples using this model.

+Also check out the [world-flag-packs](https://github.com/kristianmandrup/world-flag-packs) repo, that contains multiple flag packs ready for use with `world-flags`.

 ## Customizing Flag sprite size